issararab/EPSAPG/README.md

 https://github.com/soedinglab/MMseqs2

+:exclamation: For running the pipeline make sure to create MMseqs database and index table of your main DB with the name **targetDB**.
+The pipeline uses identifies this as the DB to search on.
+The following are the two main commands to run (read details in the repo above):

+        mmseqs createdb DB.fasta targetDB
+        mmseqs createindex targetDB tmp

 ### Installing PSI-BLAST
 BLAST is the Basic Local Alignment Search Tool.
 It uses an index to rapdily search large sequence databases.
 Please refer to the following liking to install it: